Harrison-B/interngame/README.md

 ## Every update
 Git add .
 Git commit -m “message”
+### First update
 git push --set-upstream origin testBranch
+### Every time
+git push

 Switch to browser and pull up github

-- Should see compare & pull request
+- Should see create pull request
-- Write comment on it
+- Write comment on it explaining what changes made + if it is working
+- Request a review from Cassidy